OpenTTD/OpenGFX2/README.md

 Remember to update the changelog:
 * `CHANGELOG.md` with key fixes and features

 Remember to bump the versions:
+* User facing version in `makefile`
 * Base set version in `baseset/baseset_generate_obg.py`
 * Base set version string in `baseset/lang/english.lng`
 * Base set `extra.grf` version in `baseset/nml/extra-header.pnml`